University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic08/08-practice.md

 ### Question 2

 What is stored in `file.txt` after the following commands are run?
-Think about what each command does, and think back to [Fortnight 6 of COMP 1002] to figure out how you'd learn more about each.
+Think about what each command does, and think back about [getting help] to figure out how you'd learn more about each.
 You may need to log on to Aviary to see the contents of `/usr/share/dict/words`.